-What it's like to walk down a street when you
+This video will give you an idea of what its like to walk down a city/town street when you have autism.

 I didn't manage to get the brightness perfect its too bright at the end. the brightness should be more like the start of the autism walk part its seemed to get too bright at the end for some reason.

 The first part is a neurotypical walking down a city street then what an autistic or asd person will see and hear when they walk down the same street.

 It will hopefully give neurotypicals a rough idea about what it's like to life with autism or an ASD. it impossible to get it perfectly correct but i've tried to recreate the experience as closely as possible.
 Parts of the video are too bright and parts are about right but i'm not amazing at video editing so i've tried my best with what knowledge i have.